objektwerks/zio.http/README.md

-Zio-Http
+ZIO-HTTP
 --------
->Zio-Http feature tests using Zio-Json and Scala 3.
+>ZIO-HTTP feature tests using ZIO-Json and Scala 3.

 Build
 -----